 In this review, I’ll show you exactly what it’s like to use 90 Day Korean.

 90 Day Korean is set up a bit different than most courses.
-For one, although it costs $47 per month, it’s not a typical subscription where you lose access to the materials after your subscription ends.

 After registering and paying for the first month, you’re able to get started with the first week of lessons.
 This begins with a description of how to use the course and then jumping into their 90 Minute Challenge.